samohiani/selfie-liveness/README.md

 2. Position your face within the circle
 3. Wait for face detection (green box appears)
 4. Tap "Start Liveness Check"
-5. Complete the 3 challenges:
+5. Complete the 3 automatic challenges:
-   - Tap "Blink" when prompted
+   - Blink detection (system automatically detects when you close your eyes)
-   - Tap "Smile" when prompted
+   - Smile detection (system automatically detects when you smile)
-   - Tap "Look Left" when prompted
+   - Head turn detection (system automatically detects when you turn your head)
-6. After verification, tap "Capture Selfie"
+6. After automatic verification, tap "Capture Selfie"
 7. View your captured image with confirmation

 ## Requirements